Skip to main content

 Custom controllers

-nunjucks configuration
+Nunjucks configuration

 The nunjucks option is required and configures the template engine paths and layout.